-Fray Gaspar de San Agustin, the Spanish chronicler who authored Conquistas de las Islas Filipinas 1565-1615, was one of only few sources of information about this obscure Kapampangan hero.
+Fray Gaspar de San Agustin, the Spanish chronicler who authored Conquistas de las Islas Filipinas 1565-1615, was one of only a few sources of information about this obscure Kapampangan hero.

 He referred to Tarik Soliman as “the brave youth from Macabebe” who led his men as they entered “the town of Tondo through an estuary called Bancusay without being seen by the Spaniards, where they stayed for a few days discussing with Lakan Dula the best way to start the battle.”